 Are rabbits affectionate?

-Every rabbits have different personalities.
-Some are more affectionate than others while others are snobbish.
-Unlike dogs, where the majority of them likes to please their masters, rabbits would rather spend the majority of their time on their own usually eating.
+Unlike dogs, where the majority of them like to please their masters, rabbits would rather spend the majority of their time on their own, usually eating.

-My two rabbits, Freya and Tyr, would do this behavior every time I come home and visit them.
-But that isn’t always the case, I remembered when I first got them, they are the most snobbish rabbits I EVER have.
+My two rabbits, Freya and Tyr, would do this behavior every time I came home to visit them.
+But that isn’t always the case.
+I remember when I first got them, they were the most snobbish rabbits I ever had.

 - Give them time to get familiar with your place.
 Let them smell, wonder, and do whatever they want at first.